-A weird looking guy wearing a black wife-beater shirt began nodding his head and flicking his wrist like gangsta rappers do in music videos full of vibrating glutes.
+A weird looking guy wearing a black wife-beater shirt began nodding his head and flicking his wrist like gangsta rappers do in music videos full of twerking glutes.
 He was definitely a steroid user who was trying to “move it, move it.”

 “This is what I call REAL music.
 Fuck that “Where the hell is Molly?” trap trash,” said the man to his training partner.

 “Yeah, bro.
 The East Coast boom bam rap with organic in your face drums is where it’s at.
-The way old school rappers used to talk about bitches is simply spiritual, you know.
+The way old school rappers talk about bitches is simply spiritual, you know.
 None of that new school “tststststststststststststststststssssssssssssssssss” RoboCop sound.
 Generation Justin Biever does not know what good music is and never will.
 It’s a mystery to them,” replied the other guy while doing improvised beatboxing and spreading his saliva around.

 If only instrumentals were playing in the gym, it would be way better.
-Of course, this is not going to happen because the gym manager does not care.
-He just loops a CD or starts the radio, and songs about riding animals and blowing whistles fill the room.
+Of course, this is not going to happen because the managers do not care.
+They just loop a CD or start the radio.
 I don’t expect gyms to be pumping symphony battles between Beethoven and Mozart, but going up a level is not a bad thing.

 The next important question is: Do we really need music in the gym in the first place?

-Back in the day people were suffering from entertainment deficit because it was too expensive to go to the theater.
-These days the world is suffering from overwhelming amount of noise sources.
-We are all used to having a talking machine playing in the background constantly.
-It calms us down and reduces the loneliness.
+Today, the world is suffering from an overwhelming amount of noise.
+We are all used to talking machines in the background.
+They calm us down and reduce the loneliness.
 I am not an exception, but one time I thought about the following: what would happen if all external sounds and entertainment are reduced to a minimum?
 The first answer that comes to my mind is death by boredom, but there’s also a hidden asset in similar strategies – the mind will finally have some time to recover from that never-ending spam, which acts as a mediator between our thoughts and inner personality.
-Sometimes you need to turn down the volume in order to hear your own music playing – the one that’s silenced by the radio.
+Sometimes you need to turn down the volume to hear your own music playing – the one silenced by the radio.